 The good copy examples work because they reaffirm the reason the person is on the page in the first place.
 If they’ve gone to the trouble of reading everything on the page, they probably wanted those initial benefits really badly.
 Give it to them.

-The most common tactic is to offer a money-back guarantee, reducing the commitment a person needs to make before trying you out.
+The most common is to offer a money-back guarantee, reducing the commitment a person needs to make before trying you out.

 Here are a few variations on the concept: